 Apart from the exemption cases, it should include a positive Labour Market Impact Assessment (LMIA) and an employment offer number.

 How to Spot a Fake Canadian Job Offer?

 Look for the following to spot a fraudulent job offer:

 Unsolicited Offers: The most obvious sign of a fraudulent job offer is when the salary offered is too high for the offered job.
 You can check the average wage rate of your occupation on the Canadian Government’s Job Bank site.

-The job offer having a serious gap between the relevant wage rate on the site and the offered salary indicates that the job offer may be fake.
+If the job offer has a serious gap between the relevant wage rate on the site and the offered salary, this can indicate a fake job offer

 Additional Costs and Fees: This is the most common type of job scam.
 You are asked to pay for a job that does not exist.
 You should never pay for a job offer because:

 - Employers pay recruiters to fill positions for them

 - The Canadian government has made it illegal to exchange money for a job offer or job offer letter